flutter/website/src/development/ui/advanced/splash-screen.md

 ### Migrating from Manifest / Activity defined custom splash screens

-Previous to Flutter 2.5, Flutter apps could add a splash screen by defining it within the metadata of their application manifest (`AndroidManifest.xml`) or implementing [`provideSplashScreen`][] within their [`FlutterActivity`][].
+Prior to Flutter 2.5, Flutter apps could add a splash screen by defining it within the metadata of their application manifest (`AndroidManifest.xml`) or implementing [`provideSplashScreen`][] within their [`FlutterActivity`][].
 This would show momentarily in between